aplteam/Tester2/docs/Tester2-Reference.md

       T.⎕nl -3    ⍝ Produces a list of all public instance methods
 ```

-When you call one of the `Run*` functions the same steps are executed:
+No matter which of the `Run*` functions you will call, they all carry out the same steps:

 ### INI files (optional)